 How exciting that we have a new curate joining us after the Petertide ordinations!

-“Joanne” seems a very strange name for a vicar – unless, of course, it was a nickname at public school?
-However I and Mrs Cobley-Anhall will be delighted to welcome Fr Joanne, and offer him all possible support.
+“Joanna” seems a very strange name for a vicar – unless, of course, it was a nickname at public school?
+However I and Mrs Cobley-Anhall will be delighted to welcome Fr Joanna, and offer him all possible support.

 Tom Cobley-Anhall, “Tweezers”, Grilsby-on-the-Hill